“I say, La la la la la la la la. Will you call my name? As you walk on by.”

 Which really has nothing to do with tofu sandwiches.

-I originally made this sandwich without the charred broccoli when I was running a small cafe in a library.
-For Banned Books Week, I made a special menu I called “Banh Mi, Not Books.”
-In addition to a chicken banh mi & a banh mi style hot dog, I made a baked sriracha tofu banh mi even going to the lengths of making a sriracha sauce with aquifaba.
+I originally made a version of this sandwich during Banned Books Week, when I was running a small cafe in a library.
+I made a special menu I called “Banh Mi, Not Books.”
+In addition to a chicken banh mi & a banh mi style hot dog, I made a baked sriracha tofu banh mi even going to the length of making a sriracha sauce with aquifaba.
 Over the years, I made variations of that original sriracha tofu banh mi, but they never really came together.

 Essentially, I was not a fan of tofu sandwiches.
 I understand their place in the vegetarian sandwich spectrum, but they never really add up for me.
 That is until recently when I learned to fry and made my first truly satisfying tofu sandwich.
 That sent me back to this sandwich where I decided to take a more traditional Vietnamese approach to the ingredients.
 Rather than a marinated and glazed baked tofu, I opted for the cleaner dau ran tam hanh or fried tofu dipped in a warm fish sauce and scallion mixture.
 Combined with the traditional condiments and a slightly spicy sambal mayo, this is perhaps the cleanest and best tofu banh mi I’ve ever had.
 Definitely not one you’ll forget about.